ccxt/ccxt/wiki/Manual.md

 - `fee`.
 The withdrawal fee value as specified by the exchange.
 In most cases it means a flat fixed amount paid in the same currency.
 If the exchnange does not specify it via public endpoints, the `fee` can be `undefined/None/null` or missing.
 - `active`.
 A boolean indicating whether or not trading and funding (depositing and withdrawing) this currency is currently possible.
 Often, when a currency is inactive, all corresponding tickers, orderbooks and other related endpoints return empty responses, all zeroes, no data or outdated data for that currency.
 The user should check if the currency is active and [reload markets periodically, as explained below](#market-cache-force-reload).
 - `info`.
 An associative array of non-common market properties, including fees, rates, limits and other general market information.
 The internal info array is different for each particular market, its contents depend on the exchange.
 - `precision`.
-Precision accepted in values by exchanges upon referencing this currency.
-The value inside this property depend on the `exchange.precisionMode`.
+Precision accepted in values by exchanges upon referencing this currency (The value inside this property depend on the [`exchange.precisionMode`](#exchangePrecisionMode))
-    - If `exchange.precisionMode` is `DECIMAL_PLACES` then the `currency['precision']` designates the number of decimal digits after the dot.
-    - If `exchange.precisionMode` is `SIGNIFICANT_DIGITS` then the `currency['precision']` designates the number of non-zero digits after the dot.
-    - When `exchange.precisionMode` is `TICK_SIZE` then the `currency['precision']` designates the smallest possible float fractions.
 - `limits`.
 The minimums and maximums for amounts (volumes) and withdrawals.

 ## Precision And Limits